 - 3 tablespoon melted ghee or olive oil

 - 1 tablespoon onion powder or dried onion flakes (flakes is better)

 - 1 tablespoon garlic powder or dried garlic flakes (flakes is better)

 - 1 tablespoon course sea salt

-- In a large pot with a lid, heat coconut oil over medium for about 1 min, then add popcorn kernels.
-Place lid on top and shake a bit to make sure kernels are well coated, then cook over medium heat, without touching, until popcorn kernels have popped, and popping has slowed to one or two pops every few seconds.
-Remove from heat and add olive oil or ghee and all remaining ingredients, then place lid back on and shake vigorously for about 10 seconds, or until all popcorn is well-coated.
-Makes about 5 cups of popcorn.
+- In a large pot with a lid, heat coconut oil over medium for 1 minute, then add un-popped popcorn kernels.
+Place the lid on top and shake a bit to make sure kernels are well coated, then cook over medium heat, without touching, until popcorn kernels have popped, and popping has slowed to one or two pops every few seconds.

 Psst – want even more popcorn?
 Check out this “Cheesy” Rosemary Popcorn, with a glowing skin inducing secret ingredient!